macoovacany/workDayPlanner/README.md

     1. handles resizing
     1. Get Header and time displayed
         1. sticky the time display?
+        1. fix the timezone to use locale instead of $d.
+        1. format the date nicely.
     1. time-blocks
         1. time stamp
             1. font